-The guiding force behind DogTipper (and our pet freelance writing) is definitely Irie and Tiki.
-Their adoption in 2008 inspired us to change careers from travel writing to pet writing.
-Today we share our home with Bärli and Isla, along with our three cats, and learn from them every single day.
+The guiding force behind DogTipper (and our pet freelance writing) is definitely our dogs.
+The adoption of Tiki and Irie in 2008 inspired us to change careers from travel writing to pet writing.
+Today we share our home with Bärli and Isla, along with our three cats, and learn from them all each and every day.

 We adopted Tiki in August 2008 from what is now Texas Humane Heroes.
-Like Irie, Tiki had also been a stray dog.
-Since Irie is a shy dog, we went to the shelter looking for a very outgoing, happy dog that summer — and we found it in Tiki.
-Tiki absolutely loves to meet new people and new dogs.
-She loves traveling, eating at outdoor restaurants, and visiting new indoor locations, whether a store or a home.
-Tiki’s DNA test says she’s mostly Poodle and Doberman, with lesser amounts Bulldog and Sheltie!
+Tiki had been a stray dog.
+Since Irie was a shy dog, we went to the shelter looking for a very outgoing, happy dog that summer — and we found it in Tiki.
+Tiki absolutely loved to meet new people and new dogs.
+She loved traveling, eating at outdoor restaurants, and visiting new indoor locations, whether a store or a home.
+Tiki’s DNA test said she was mostly Poodle and Doberman, with lesser amounts Bulldog and Sheltie!
 We lost Tiki to lymphoma in November 2022, just three months shy of her 15th birthday.

-Tiki and Irie share their home with three cats: Jetty, Inca, and Lucky.
+We also share our home with three cats: Jetty, Inca, and Lucky.
 You can read more about our cat crew over on CatTipper’s About page!